 What is the Oikocredit International Support Foundation?More questions

-Not to be confused with the Oikocredit International Share Foundation, the International Support Foundation is a charitable Foundation which undertakes grant giving work, separate from our investment operations.
-The main functions of the charitable Foundation are to provide capacity building grants to our project partners and to mitigate currency risk in order to provide responsible, sustainable lending in local currencies.
+Not to be confused with the Oikocredit International Share Foundation (OISF), the Oikocredit International Support Foundation is a Charitable Foundation which undertakes grant-giving work, separate from our investment operations.
+The main functions of the charitable Foundation are to provide technical, capacity- building grants to some of our project partners and to mitigate currency risk in order to provide responsible, sustainable lending in local currencies.

-Investors can choose to donate their dividend to the Support Foundation by selecting this option on the application form.
+Investors can choose to donate their dividend to the Oikocredit International Support Foundation by selecting this option on the application form.

-An Oikocredit support association is an independent organisation established in support of the work of Oikocredit, and they account for around 80% of investment in Oikocredit.
+An Oikocredit Support Association (SA) is a separate legal entity and independent organisation established to support the work of Oikocredit.
+They account for around 80% of the total investment capital of Oikocredit.

-There are support associations throughout Europe and North America.
-In countries such as the UK and Ireland without a support association, investment can be made directly via Oikocredit’s UK office.
+There are SAs throughout Europe and North America.
+In the UK and Ireland, where there are no SAs, investment can be made directly via Oikocredit's UK & Ireland office.